AnonymousXavier/Rougelike-Prototype/README.md

-Absolutely!
-Let's enhance the README.md for your Rougelike-Prototype to provide clear, engaging, and informative content for developers and players alike.

 ---

 🧙‍♂️ Rougelike Prototype

-A simple roguelike game built with Pygame, designed to explore procedural generation, turn-based combat, and dungeon crawling mechanics.
+A simple roguelike game built with Pygame-ce, designed to explore procedural generation, turn-based combat, and dungeon crawling mechanics.

 ---

 🎮 About

-Rougelike Prototype is a lightweight roguelike game developed using Pygame.
+Rougelike Prototype is a lightweight roguelike game developed using Pygame-ce.
 It serves as both a playable prototype and a learning tool for game development enthusiasts interested in roguelike mechanics, procedural content generation, and Python-based game programming.

 ---